fireship-io/fireship.io/hugo/content/courses/javascript/node-basics.md

 Node has several global variables that you should know about:

-- `global` use it to save global variable throughout the app.
+- `global` use it to save global variables throughout the app.
 Similar to `window` in the browser.
-- `process` interact with the current process to information like the OS platform or environment variables.
+- `process` interact with the current process to get information like the OS platform or environment variables.

 ## Step 5 - Events & Emitters